-What is perpetual motion?
+What is a perpetual motion machine?

-At this point the cosmos will be unable to sustain motion, atoms will be broken apart and generally, everything will be pretty dead.
+At this point, the cosmos will be unable to sustain motion, and generally, everything will be dead.
 Space and everything in it will reach absolute zero.

 A perpetual motion stone gathers no moss

-We are sure you are familiar with the first law of thermodynamics.
-This is the law of the conservation of energy.
-Energy is always conserved and is neither created nor destroyed.
-You can change its form from one to another, however.
-For a machine to keep moving the energy given to the system must stay within the system without any losses.
+This states that energy is always conserved and can neither be created nor destroyed, although you can change its form.
+However, for a machine to keep moving, the energy input into the system must stay within the system without any losses.
 This fact alone renders the idea of perpetual motion machines moot.

 A true perpetual motion machine must obey the following:

-3. The machine must be silent, absolutely silent.
-Any sound production is also a loss of energy from the system.
+3. The machine must be silent, absolutely silent - Any sound production is also a loss of energy from the system.
 This, like the two other points above, would eventually rob the machine of its kinetic energy.

 Behold the wonder of perpetual motion

-It must be noted that some machine designs have been designed genuinely in the spirit of curiosity and science.
-Others, on the other hand, are direct attempts to deceive for monetary gain.
+It must be noted that some perpetual motion machines have been designed genuinely in the spirit of curiosity and science.
+Others, on the other hand, were direct attempts at deception for monetary gain.

-Examples, well non-examples of perpetual motion
+Examples of perpetual motion machines

-Philadelphia and New York were enthralled by Mr. Redheffer's perpetual motion machine in 1812.
-His shows earned him thousands of dollars, a vast sum at the time.
-If you are interested the story is covered in great detail in W.J.D Ord-Hume's book "Perpetual Motion: The History of an Obsession".
+Philadelphia and New York were enthralled by Mr. Redheffer's perpetual motion machine when it was unveiled in 1812.
+His demonstration shows earned him thousands of dollars, a vast sum of money at the time.
+The story is covered in great detail in W.J.D Ord-Hume's book "Perpetual Motion: The History of an Obsession".

 This interlocked with another smaller gear.
 These twin gears and the associated shaft rotated separately.
 Two ramps were placed on the larger gear and on the ramps were also weights.
-These weights, so it was claimed, pushed the large gear away from the shaft.
+These weights pushed the large gear away from the shaft.
 The resultant friction would cause the gear and shaft to spin.

 This spinning gear would power the smaller gear if the weights were removed the machine would grind to a halt.
 Redheffer was so pleased with his machine that he lobbied the state of Pennsylvania to build a larger one.
-The State, rather wisely as it turned out, sent two inspectors to investigate the potential investment.
+The state, rather wisely as it turned out, sent two inspectors to investigate the potential investment.

 The inspector's son noticed that the gears in the machine were not working exactly as declared.
 The cogs and gears appeared to be worn on the wrong side.
-This would mean that the shaft, weights and gear were not powering the smaller gear to the side.
+This would mean that the shaft, weights, and gear were not powering the smaller gear to the side.
 It seemed, in fact, that the opposite was true.

 Nathan believed his son and determined the machine was a hoax.
 Instead of going public with his hunch, he hired Isaiah Lukens, a local engineer, to build his own version of the machine.
-The remit was for it to look and "work" as Redheffers’s was supposed to.
+The remit was for it to look and "work" as Redheffer's was supposed to.
 Lukens successfully constructed a similar device with a seemingly solid base and a square piece of glass at the top.
 The device had four wooden finials that were supposed to be decorative on top of the glass attached to wooden posts.

 Lukens placed a clockwork motor at the base.
 One of these finials, was in fact, a winding device.
 It could provide power for the motor all day long.
 This motor would turn the shaft and thus, power the gears.
 Lukens showed Redheffer the replica machine, who was so overwhelmed with the sight of it working, offered money to know how it worked.
 Sellers and Lukens let the news of the hoax spread rather than confront Redheffer on the spot.

-Bishop John Wilkins' perpetual motion device
+2. Bishop John Wilkins' perpetual motion device

-Bishop John Wilkins, a founder and the first secretary of the British Royal Society compiled a book on "Mathematical Magick".
+Bishop John Wilkins, a founder and the first secretary of the British Royal Society, compiled a book on "Mathematical Magick".
 His work coincided with the period in history where "magical arts" were being replaced by the scientific method during the Age of Enlightenment.
 An age we could barely understand now as mythology was replaced by reason.

-Early in 1600, William Gilbert's book “de Magnete" was released.
-Readers were offered a fascinating account of Gilbert's experiments with magnetic lodestones and introduction to the new field of magnetism.
+Early in 1600, William Gilbert's book "De Magnete" was released.
+Readers were offered a fascinating account of Gilbert's experiments with magnetic lodestones and an introduction to the new field of magnetism.

 How do you stop the ball being held in place on the ramp by the magnet for instance?
 It would be difficult for us today to understand why this device was taken seriously at the time.
-Even today this basic concept is still considered for contemporary perpetual motion solutions, so-called magnetic motors.
+Even today, this basic concept is still considered for contemporary perpetual motion solutions, so-called magnetic motors.